briankoser/sfc-listeners-guide/episodes/0026-its-time-for-sci-fi-news.md

 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
 # Opening
-Ben says as long as superhero films are popular they will do State of the Superhero episodes <q class="archivist inline">He underestimated either how long his patience would last with superhero movies, or how long they would be popular.</q>
+Ben says as long as superhero films are popular they will do State of the Superhero episodes {% arc %}He underestimated either how long his patience would last with superhero movies, or how long they would be popular.{% endarc %}

 Ben is going to re-listen to the State of the Superhero episode